 Our members choose from activities in or outside the program that they feel more comfortable with.

-The members that are not physically able to volunteer or do not want to participate in volunteer activities, but still benefit for their sensory issues, they have the opportunity to visit the Santa Fe Ranch to interact with animals out in nature.
+The members that are not physically able to volunteer or do not want to participate in volunteer activities have other opportunities.
+To still benefit their sensory issues, they may visit the Santa Fe Ranch to interact with animals out in nature.

 During lunch time they are taught how to appropriately use silverware and use good manners.